GabrielMalakias/GabrielMalakias.github.io/_drafts/using-dry-auto-inject-with-rails.md

 categories: ruby dry-rb rails
 ---

-Hello everyone, around 2 or 3 months ago i saw dry-rb at first time, i thought: "Oh, that's awesome, i need experiment".
+Hello, around 2 or 3 months ago I saw dry-rb at first time, I thought: "Oh, that's awesome, I need experiment".
 Today is the day!
 If you are thinking: "Oh, sorry what is Dry-rb?".
-I explain...
-Well, Dry-rb is a bunch of of tools to simplify and improve code.
-Are TOOLS, "how I use?"
-Imagine!
-Use your creativity.
-Dry-rb it's one of possible good ways to make some code improvements.
+I will explain...
+Well, Dry-rb is a bunch of tools to simplify and improve code.
+"How can I use?".
+You can use your creativity, Dry-rb it's only one of many possibilities.

-Today in this post, I will try to show how use dry-auto_inject with rails.
+Today in this post, I will try to show how can we use dry-auto_inject with rails.
 First, what is dry-auto_inject?
 According with dry-rb.org, it's a "Container-agnostic constructor injection mixin", if you already programmed in languages like Java (Spring @Autowired, says: 'Hello'), or C# or some language or framework with dependency-injection you saw the amazing 'magic' of Dependency Injection(DI).

 If you are thinking: "Oh, my Gosh but I never saw nothing about dependency injection in my life".
 Relax I didn't forget you.
 The Internet has a lot materials about dependency injection.
 If you read about SOLID, the D represents "Dependency inversion principle", this principle can be made with an creational pattern, a factory method or a DEPENDENCY INJECTION framework.